bitfocus/companion-module-dataton-watchout/HELP.md

 * Set Input
 * Load Show
 * Layer Conditions
-* Get Aux Timelines Names (available if using feedbacks)
+* Update timeline list (available if using feedbacks)
 * Toggle Run (available if using feedbacks)

 The Parameter when loading a Show with "Load Show" is different when controlling a production computer or a display cluster.